smasongarrison/syllabi/MegaSyllabus.md

 ## Things that I thought didn't need to be said, but apparently did need to be said.

 Everything must be in your own words, regardless of any open-resource policy.
-Open resources does not mean that you can copy and paste material from the outside sources.
+Open resources does not mean that you can copy and paste material from outside sources (or from course sources) directly into an assessment.
 Assessments are not scavenger hunts.
 Assessments are a means for you to demonstrate your own understanding of the material.
 They are an opportunity to earn points through the demonstration of knowledge.

 ### It is *ALWAYS* academic dishonesty...